Baseball Factory: Services

-Baseball Factory offers college recruiting programs, including the Under Armour Baseball Factory National Tryout & College PREP (Premium, Recruiting, Evaulation Program) and the Exclusive College Recruiting Program.
+Baseball Factory offers college recruiting programs, including the Under Armour Baseball Factory National Tryout & College PREP (Premium, Recruiting, Evaluation Program) and the Exclusive College Recruiting Program.
 The Under Armour Baseball Factory National Tryout & College PREP offers players a professional video of their pro-style workout, as well as an evaluation from a professional scout.
 In addition, players receive a personal player web page and contact information for over 1,600 college coaches.
 College recruiting information and inclusion in the online database from which college coaches search daily is also included in the PREP.
 The Exclusive B.A.T.S.
 Program offers players the chance, in addition to the services provided in the PREP, to speak to personal recruiting directors throughout their college recruiting process.
 The program provides players with assistance in forming a realistic prospective college list, as well as guidance in contacting and communicating with college coaches.
 Each player receives personal assistance to further their academic and athletic career at the collegiate level.
 The Exclusive B.A.T.S.
 Program provides instruction on college recruiting, academic development, player development and life skills.